lennemo09/lennemo09.github.io/src/content/blog/gaussian-shader.md

 ---
 title: "2D Gaussian Shader in Unity"
-description: "Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua."
+description: "During the very early stages of my thesis project, I was working on having the individual particles data visualised in Unity with IATK.
+Having the points show up is trivial, but having them rendered in a way that is visually meaningful is a bit more complicated.
+Eventually, I would have the particles being rendered as a continuos surface with the proper SPH kernel but just to get started, my supervisor suggested we implement a simple Gaussian alpha shader to each particle using its own smoothing length `h`."
 pubDate: "Sep 11 2022"
 heroImage: "/images/unity-gaussian-shader/gauss_thumbnail.jpg"
 ---
 > During the very early stages of my thesis project, I was working on having the individual particles data visualised in Unity with [IATK](https://github.com/MaximeCordeil/IATK).
 Having the points show up is trivial, but having them rendered in a way that is visually meaningful is a bit more complicated.
-Eventually, I would have the particles being rendered as a continuos surface with the proper [SPH kernel](https://users.monash.edu.au/~dprice/pubs/spmhd/price-spmhd.pdf) but just to get started, my supervisor suggested we implement a simple Gaussian alpha shader to each particle using its own smoothing length `$h$`.
+Eventually, I would have the particles being rendered as a continuos surface with the proper [SPH kernel](https://users.monash.edu.au/~dprice/pubs/spmhd/price-spmhd.pdf) but just to get started, my supervisor suggested we implement a simple Gaussian alpha shader to each particle using its own smoothing length $h$.

 In this post, I will be discussing how I implemented the following Gaussian function to determine the alpha channel of a surface in Unity:
 $$f(x,y) = e^{-\frac{(x-b)^2 + (y-b)^2}{2 \cdot h^2}}$$